Which Common Data Sanitization Myths Do You Believe? Part II of II

 The resources outlined in this two-part series will educate you and your teams on achieving effective, cost-efficient and secure sanitization for end-of-life data.

 To see how data erasure works in practice, sign up for your free Enterprise Data Erasure trial.
-You’ll be able to see data sanitization at work in your environment and choose from more than 22 data erasure standards from around the world, including NIST Clear and Purge, DoD 5220.22-M, BSI-GS/GSE, HMG Infosec Standard 5 and others.
+You’ll be able to see data sanitization at work in your environment and choose from more than 22 data erasure standards from around the world, including IEEE 2883 Clear and Purge, NIST Clear and Purge, DoD 5220.22-M, BSI-GS/GSE, HMG Infosec Standard 5, and others.

 Register for your free Enterprise Trial today.